iaddict/clearcase_helper/README.md

 These commands especially allow you to add, remove, checkout hijacked and checkin files in a recursive manner.
 Additionally you can view the status of the view files in a familiar way and add labels (tag) a bunch of files in one go.

-Files and directories that match .hg*, .svn* and .git* are ignored by all operations if there is no .ccignore file.
+By default files and directories that match .hg*, .svn* and .git* are ignored by all operations.
+To control this behaviour it is possible to supply a .ccignore file with regexp patterns for files/directories that should be ignored.

 Beware that ClearCase Helper is only an addition to the clearcase toolchain and not a substitute.